yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ## Special Circumstances

 If you’re a victim of violent crime or identity theft, it’s often possible to opt out of information that others can’t opt out of.
 You may, however, need to provide court orders or other information.
-It may be worth checking more complete data broker lists which include those: [https://www.privacyrights.org/data-brokers](https://www.privacyrights.org/data-brokers) See this resource: [https://nnedv.org/mdocs-posts/people-searches-data-brokers/](https://nnedv.org/mdocs-posts/people-searches-data-brokers/)
+It may be worth checking more complete data broker lists which include those: [https://www.privacyrights.org/data-brokers](https://www.privacyrights.org/data-brokers) See this resource: [https://nnedv.org/mdocs-posts/people-searches-data-brokers/](https://nnedv.org/mdocs-posts/people-searches-data-brokers/).

+If you are experiencing or have experienced domestic violence, sexual abuse, or stalking, you may be able to keep your address private through state programs that provide a substitute address and mail forwarding.
+To see if a program exists in your state, look up “address confidentiality program” along with the name of your state in a search engine.

+If you are a healthcare worker with a National Provider Index (NPI) number, your personal cell phone number or home address may be showing up on various online directories and websites because they were listed as primary contact information when you filled out your NPI profile (or when someone else filled it out on your behalf).
+Look up your information here: [https://opennpi.com/provider/](https://opennpi.com/provider/).
+You can update or remove information by filling out this form: [https://opennpi.com/contact](https://opennpi.com/contact).
+You’ll also need to reach out to any sites aggregating this data, like Doximity, where you may be able to edit or delete your profile.

 ## Preventing Identity Theft &amp; Opting Out of Marketing Sites